 - Find out how your lender will report your accounts to the credit reporting agencies.

 How lenders may report your accounts during financial hardship

 After talking to your lenders about your situation, you may learn that they will place your accounts in forbearance/hardship or deferral.
 These are common methods lenders use to report accounts to the credit reporting agencies.

-A deferred account means the lender has agreed that you can delay payment for a certain amount of time, but the account will generally still accrue interest.
+A deferred account means the lender has agreed that you can delay payment for a certain amount of time.
 Usually, this will show up on your credit report in the Remarks field with a comment that says “Payment Deferred.”

 We know many people are feeling anxious about their finances during this challenging time.
 Organizing your credit information and maintaining communication with your lenders are two ways you can help stay in control of your credit health during times of uncertainty.
 In the meantime, TransUnion is here for you.
 We’ll continue to provide updates, tools and resources to help you keep your credit on track.